Moving to Estonia Guide

 Transitioning to summer, temperatures continue to range between 20-30°C but can reach highs of up to 35°C in July.
 The longest day of the year, with 19 hours of daylight, is 21st June.

 The shift into autumn brings wet and windy conditions and the occasional thunderstorm.
-However, this is the season which offers stunning colour variations in the surrounding landscapes.
+However, this is the season that offers stunning colour variations in the surrounding landscapes.
 In early September it remains relatively warm, with snow usually arriving late October or November.

 Winters in Estonia are extremely cold, dark and snowy – with average temperatures of between -2°C and -4°C, although slightly warmer conditions can be experienced in the coastal regions.
 December’s days are short with around 6 hours of daylight.
-In the coldest month of February, night time temperatures can be as low as -35°C.
+In the coldest month of February, nighttime temperatures can be as low as -35°C.

 Due to the country’s distinguished political history and geographic location, Estonia’s cultural influences are diverse – from Swedish, Finnish, German, Danish and Russia.
 However, true Estonian culture is best described as a type of folk culture, the heart of which is still very much alive today.